 Fuel retail: Insight to the new norm

-One of my now daily visits to our local ‘garage’, reminded me of a famous quote by Henry Ford, who is said to have remarked ‘If I'd asked customers what they wanted, they would have told me a faster horse!'
+When visiting a local ‘garage’, the famous quote by Henry Ford comes to mind, who is said to have remarked ‘If I'd asked customers what they wanted, they would have told me a faster horse!'

 You can see his point.
 In a similar vein, Steve Jobs, while leading Apple, developed the idea to ‘figure out what customers are going to want before they do.
 Our task is to read things that are not yet on the page.’